-Goran Dragic and Luka Doncic Lead Slovenia over Greece in 2017 FIBA EuroBasket; Slovenia Stays Perfect
+Goran Dragic And Luka Doncic Lead Slovenia Over Greece In 2017 FIBA EuroBasket, Slovenia Stays Perfect

 It’s winning time and Goran Dragic took over for Slovenia, cutting Greece’s lead to only three points early in the quarter.
 Prepelic, perhaps playing his best game of the tournament, further reduced Greece’s lead to two points before Pappas answered with a layup to restore a four point advantage for Greece.

-Doncic and Pappas traded baskets a couple of plays later to put Greece up 66-62 with less than 5 minutes remaining in the game.
+Doncic and Pappas traded baskets a couple of plays later to put Greece up 66-62 with less than five minutes remaining in the game.
 An Edo Muric layup and a Doncic dunk tied the game with four minutes remaining in the quarter.
 Doncic then fed Muric for a three-point field goal to allow Slovenia to take the lead, 69-66 with 3:18 left in the game.
-Gasper Vidmar then split his free throws to give Slovenia a 70-66 lead with just over 2 minutes left in the game.
+Gasper Vidmar then split his free throws to give Slovenia a 70-66 lead with just over two minutes left in the game.

-Nick Calathes scored on a layup for Greece before Muric split his charities to give Slovenia a 3 point cushion with 1 minute and 57 seconds left in the game.
-Kostas Sloukas cut Slovenia’s lead to 1 point with a pair of free throw with 1:42 remaining on the clock.
-Dragic then sank 2 free throws and made a layup to give the Slovenians a 75-70 lead with 22 seconds remaining, effectively putting the game away for good.
+Nick Calathes scored on a layup for Greece before Muric split his charities to give Slovenia a three-point cushion with one minute and 57 seconds left in the game.
+Kostas Sloukas cut Slovenia’s lead to one point with a pair of free throws with 1:42 remaining on the clock.
+Dragic then sank two free throws and made a layup to give the Slovenians a 75-70 lead with 22 seconds remaining, effectively putting the game away for good.

 ???????? @Kzs_si's @Goran_Dragic with his classic move! #Dracarys #EuroBasket2017